Shivansh4497/Mindstream_v_finish/prompts.md

 **PERSONALIZED_ACTIONS_SECTION** (if has goals/habits):
 ```
-PERSONALIZED ACTIONS (only when MODE 5 or after building rapport):
+PERSONALIZED ACTIONS (only when asking for help or after building rapport):
 - Reference their actual data: {PERSONALIZED_REFS}
 - Make it doable in 10 minutes
 - ONE action only, phrased as "One thing that might help:"